 - Booking needs to be made 7 days advance through the Ultimate Concierge

-The Golf Program looks comprehensive and the ability to bring guests is an added perk.
+The Golf Program looks comprehensive and availability of coaching sessions is an added perk.

 - 1.5% cashback on international spends